2rf/winGetDebloated/README.md

 # ⚡ winGetDebloated
-winGetDebloated is a batch script which uninstalls all windows unnecessary windows apps using the winGet package manager
+winGetDebloated is a batch script which uninstalls unnecessary windows bloatware using the winGet package manager

 # 💻 What is winget?
 Winget is an official microsoft package manager which can be used to install or uninstall programs.